CodeIsLife42/LDRKinkList/README.md

-Caution: I'm in the process of investigation why some answer patterns were not being correctly encoded and decoded in the URL hash and have changed the character set used for the hash to ensure URL-safety.
+Caution: I'm in the process of investigating why some answer patterns were not being correctly encoded and decoded in the URL hash.
+I have changed the character set used for the hash to ensure URL-safety.
 This is a breaking change.